 High cholesterol is one of the biggest risk factors for heart disease and stroke, so managing your cholesterol is one of the most important steps you can take to stay healthy.
-At Metropolitan Cardiovascular Consultants, LLC in Beltsville, Maryland, board-certified cardiologist Ayim Djamson, MD, helps men and women keep their cholesterol under control through medication, diet, and lifestyle changes.
+At Metropolitan Cardiovascular Consultants, LLC in Beltsville and Columbia, Maryland, board-certified cardiologist Ayim Djamson, MD, helps men and women keep their cholesterol under control through medication, diet, and lifestyle changes.
 To get treatment for high cholesterol, call or click today.

 Cholesterol is a waxy substance that your body needs to build cells, produce hormones, and help your metabolism.
 Your liver produces the cholesterol your body needs for these functions, but cholesterol also enters the body through foods, particularly animal proteins like meat and dairy.
 When you have too much cholesterol in your blood, it can build up inside your arteries, causing them to narrow and making blood flow more difficult.

 High cholesterol refers to an elevated level of low-density lipoprotein (LDL) cholesterol, known as “bad cholesterol” because it’s the kind that builds up in your arteries and causes heart disease.
 There’s also high-density lipoprotein (HDL) cholesterol, known as “good cholesterol,” which helps remove LDL cholesterol from your body.
 That means you want to shoot for a low level of LDL and a high a level of HDL.